liorbm/ForensIt/README.md

 ![ForensIt Banner](https://img.shields.io/badge/ForensIt-v1.00-blue)

-ForensIt is a powerful file forensic analysis tool designed to help investigators analyze files and memory dumps efficiently.
+ForensIt is a powerful forensic analysis tool designed to help investigators analyze files and memory dumps efficiently.
 It provides a comprehensive suite of forensic tools and automated analysis capabilities.

 ## Features